How to create sprite sheets & animations for PixiJS 8

 Getting started with a simple scene

-Start by creating an index.html file that:
+Start by creating an index.html file with this content:

 <!doctype html>